Perfect Particle Transmission through Duality Defects: Topological defects from symmetric matrix product operators.

-The MPO is given by $T_{ii\alpha\beta} = \rho(i)_{\alpha\beta}$, with $\rho(1) = \sigma^x, \rho(2) = (\mathds 1 + \sqrt{3} \sigma^z)/2$.
-Pulling this through half the chain yields topological boundary represented by $H_{im}$.
-Perfect particle transmission of a $\sigma_x$ perturbation is illustrated in Fig \ref{fig:Rep(S3)}.
+The MPO is constructed from the local tensor $T_{ij\alpha\beta} = \delta_{ij} \rho(i)_{\alpha\beta}$, with $\rho(1) = \sigma^x, \rho(2) = (\mathds 1 + \sqrt{3} \sigma^z)/2$, and squares to the sum of itself, the identity operator and a global on-site $\sigma^z$.
+Pulling it through half the chain as in (\ref{himpdef}) yields the topological boundary represented by $h_{\text{im}}$.
+Perfect particle transmission of a wavepacket (same as Eq.~\eqref{eq:wavepacket}) is illustrated in Fig \ref{fig:Rep(S3)}.
 Moreover, as the particle passes the boundary, it can be observed that the impurity spin flips.
-This is a consequence of of invisible string attachment.
-Note that the topological string is invisible for this model as it is absorbed by the symmetric ground state.
+This is a consequence of invisible string attachment, as the topological string for this model is absorbed by the symmetric ground state.
+It is also worth stressing that a single-spin flip itself is not an elementary excitation but rather a composite particle, but this does not affect the property of perfect transmission.